RE 103 World Religions (3)

 RE 371 Nursing: Ethics and Spirituality (3)

 This nursing and religious studies course explores the foundations of nursing practice from the perspectives of ethics and spirituality.
 The goal is to prepare nursing students to confront, understand, and communicate contemporary ethical issues, integrating a personal and social spirituality that will ground their service in the nursing profession.
 They will explore the Ethical and Religious Directives for Catholic Health Care Services by the United States Conference of Catholic Bishops as an example of the integration of ethics and spirituality in health care.
 Prerequisite: RE 103, RE 205, or RE 211.
-This course may be used to satisfy the 300-level Religious Studies General Education Core requirement or the Interdisciplinary requirement.
+This course satisfies the General Education requirement for Formation in Faith.

 RE 380/480 Special Topics (3)

 Selected topics in religious studies to be announced.
-Past offerings include Catholic Intellectual Tradition, Judaism, Religious Education, Theology and Politics, Liturgy and Christian Worship, Spirituality of Thomas Merton, Jewish Prophets, and Taoism.
+Past offerings include Catholic Intellectual Tradition, Judaism, Religious Education, Theology and Politics, Liturgy and Christian Worship, Symbol and Myth in Ancient Religions, Heresies and Heretics, Spirituality of Thomas Merton, Jewish Prophets, and Taoism.
 May be repeated.
 Prerequisites vary according to topic.
 RE 380 Special Topics may be used to satisfy the 300-level Religious Studies General Education Core requirement.

 RE 390 Transformational Leadership (3)

 Transformational leadership begins with recognizing and understanding one’s own giftedness in the image of Christ to authentically respond to opportunities to serve and lead for the greatest good of the world.
 Building upon the servant leadership examples of biblical leaders, Chaminade’s Marianist founders and other contemporary Christian models, this course is designed to equip students with the purpose-centered skills, principles, attitudes and practiced experience needed to become transformational leaders of tomorrow whether it be among their peers, in their families, church communities, workplace, graduate school, or in public service.
 Offered annually.
 Prerequisite: RE 103, RE 205, or RE 211.
-This course satisfies the 300-level Religious Studies General Education Core requirement.
-For Religious Studies majors, this course will fulfill the Capstone requirement if additional requisites are met.
+This course Fulfills the General Education for Service, Justice, & Peace.
+Religious Studies majors may use this course to fulfill the Religious Studies Capstone requirement if additional and equivalent requisites are met.

 RE 431 Environmental Ethics (3)

 Examines religious perspectives on ethical issues within the context of an ecumenical and inter-religious dialogue in the field of environmental studies, with particular attention paid to contemporary Catholic ethicists.
 The goals are to assist students in their study and understanding of the personal and social dimensions of these ethical perspectives and learn effective methods for dealing with relevant ethical issues within environmental studies and sustainable practices.
 Fulfills interdisciplinary course requirement.
 Cross-listed with ENV 431.
 Offered alternate semesters.
 Prerequisites: RE 103, RE 205, or RE 211; and ENV 100 or permission of instructor.
-This course may not be used to satisfy the 300-level Religious Studies General Education Core requirement.
+This course satisfies the General Education for Service, Justice, & Peace.

 RE 433 Media Law and Ethics (3)